Orientability and equivariant oriented cobordism of 2-torus manifolds: Introduction

-Cobordism was explicitly introduced by Lev Pontryagin in geometric work on manifolds.
-In the early 1950's Ren\'{e} Thom showed that cobordism groups could be computed by results of homotopy theory.
-Thom showed that the cobordism classes of $G$-manifolds, for a Lie group $G$, are in one to one correspondence with the elements of the homotopy group of the Thom space of the group $G \subseteq O_m$.
-R. Thom in \cite{[Tho]} and M. Adachi in \cite{[Ada]} proved that the oriented cobordism class of $\CC P^{2k-1}$ and $ \RR P^{2m-1}$ to be zero if $k=1,2 ;~ m=1, 2, 3,4$ and $ k=3 ;~ m= 5, 6$ respectively.
-In this article we construct oriented manifolds having the boundary either $\CC P^{2k-1}$ or $ \RR P^{4k+1}$ for each $k > 0$.
-The main tool is the theory of quasitoric manifolds and small covers.
+Cobordism was introduced by Lev Pontryagin in geometric work on manifolds, \cite{Pon}.
+In the early 1950's Ren\'{e} Thom \cite{Tho} showed that cobordism groups for the category of manifolds could be computed by results of homotopy theory using the Thom complex construction.
+The results of Thom can not be generalized to compute the equivariant cobordism groups.
+One of the reason is that Thom transversality may not be valid for equivariant category.
+There are several developments, such as \cite{Stong, Stong2, Mad, LT}, to study the equivariant cobordism groups for finite groups.
+In Section 1 of \cite{Qui}, Quillen discussed geometric interpretation of complex cobordism rings.
+Following his definition, we define the equivariant oriented cobordism groups and rings for the category of $2$-torus manifolds.

-Quasitoric manifolds and small covers were introduced by Davis and Januskiewicz in \cite{[DJ]}.
-A manifold with quasitoric (small cover) boundary is a manifold with boundary where the boundary is a disjoint union of some quasitoric manifolds (respectively small covers).
-The strategy of our proof is to first construct some compact orientable manifolds with quasitoric or small cover boundary.
-Then identifying suitable boundary components using certain equivariant homeomorphisms we obtain oriented manifolds with the boundary either $\CC P^{2k-1}$ or $ \RR P^{4k+1}$ for each $k > 0$, see theorem \ref{gr} and theorem \ref{grc}.